Emesent/hovermap_ros_api/README.md

 4. Run the perception configuration node with `rosrun hovermap_api configure_perception`

 5. Start a mapping mission to validate the changes to the occupancy grid

+## Known issues

+1. Topics on this client are under a `cortex` namespace.
+Changing or removing it will prevent from sending/receiving the topic data to the Hovermap.
+Note that the data frame ids do not contain the namespace.

+2. Sometimes the perception configuration is not set correctly on the first attempt.
+Running `rosrun hovermap_api configure_perception` twice fixes the issue.